Hot Posts

 For Yellowstone, these were the absolute essentials that saved our trip:

-As we stood on the "Top of the World" looking out over the snow, I realized that the noise of the park—the traffic, the crowds—was just a distraction.
+Yellowstone taught us that the most beautiful things are often forged in fire and chaos.
+The geysers, the canyons, even the bears—they are all part of a wild, living system that doesn't care about our schedules or our comfort.
+As we stood on the "Top of the World" looking out over the snow, I realized that the noise of the park was just a distraction.
 The real heartbeat was always there, waiting for us to be quiet enough to hear it.
-I hope this video helps you find that same peace, wherever you are.
+I hope this journey helps you find that same peace, wherever you are.

 Sending Love and Positive Vibes,

-Shauna from VRGetaway
+Shauna @ VRGetaway

 Post a Comment